mattalanhoward/chore-door/README.md

 Wrap the code inside the startButton.onclick() function in an if statement where the condition checks if the currentlyPlaying variable is false so that a player cannot reset the game mid-round.

-Congratulations!
-You’ve successfully built a full interactive game utilizing your HTML, CSS, and JavaScript knowledge.
-Be proud of how far you’ve come.